 Compliance with regulations should be a by-product of training employees on the risks that the regulations are in place to help mitigate.
 It should not be an end in itself.

-2. Put things in context
+Put things in context

-People need context and an understanding of why it’s important to them, and what the impact of mistakes from lack of understanding will be: for them and for the business.
+People need context and an understanding of why it’s important to them, and what the impact of mistakes from lack of understanding will be, not only for them but for the business too.

 Just think of the brand damage data breaches have cost to companies like British Airways, who had the personal and financial details of hundreds of thousands of customers stolen in one major attack, with headline splashes to match.

-3. Make the process more enjoyable
+Make the process more enjoyable

 If you ask most people how they feel about compliance training they groan.
 The material is dull and boring and the LMS it’s delivered through is probably the worst software application they use anywhere.

 Replacing the environment with consumer grade software with an engaging interface, great user experience, and inspiring content will make a world of a difference.

-But businesses that can meet these demands in a more engaging way, and show stakeholders that they take their responsibilities seriously, have an amazing opportunity to show outstanding integrity as well as reducing business risk.
+But businesses that can meet these demands in a more engaging way and show stakeholders they take their responsibilities seriously, have an amazing opportunity to show outstanding integrity as well as reducing business risk.
 They’ll also boost both their brand and their desirability as an employer.